jetbrains-academy/data-visualization-course/2_2_bar_and_pie_charts_matplotlib/1_theory/9_grouped_bar_chart_several_traces_attempt_2/task.md

 ## Theory

-As you can see, something is definitely changed on our figure: we plotted several traces but can see only one.
+As you can see, something is definitely changed on our figure: we plotted several traces but can see only some of them.
-This happened because we plotted them on the same x-axis coordinates and one of them overlapped with all the rest.
+This happened because we plotted them on the same x-axis coordinates, so they overlap each other.

 To fix this, we need to increase the distance between decades to fit every region.